About the lecture:

 Since 2010, I’ve been practicing product management as a product manager, a leader of PMs, and a VP of Product.
 Previously, I worked as a developer for seven years.
 One could say I’ve had a very intimate view of the creation and evolution of the PM role, particularly in Israel.

-Product management initially evolved from a combination of roles, including project management and system analysts.
-In fact, for many years, product management positions were actually a part of the engineering organization.
+Product management initially evolved from various roles, including project managers and system analysts.
+In fact, for many years, product management positions were part of the engineering organization.
 Over time, the role evolved beyond an engineering execution role to the business side.